tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/NgsDataAlignmentViewing/lessons/lesson1.md

 More information on [SAM format](https://samtools.github.io/hts-specs/SAMv1.pdf).

 Your job should be done, and do do this, check to make sure your `bwa` job is no longer listed in your `squeue -u tutln01` output.
+You can also check your resource usage efficiency by running `seff`.
+Did you use everything you requested?

 Change into our `results` directory:
 ```markdown